 Make sure that you consult a doctor if you suffer from any of these problems to ensure that exercise is the right choice for you.

 Exercise has many benefits, and if you start exercising now, you can start reaping the benefits of your work sooner.
 Remember that even if you start and you aren’t anywhere near your goals, each day you will be a little bit closer to where you want to be.
+Also, if you’re looking to recover from injury, check out Physiotherapy in Burlington.

 Why do you exercise?
 What’s your favorite form of exercise?
 Let us know in the comments!